albertbayazidi/AirGuard/README.md

 Remember to install necessary libraries.

-The project was developed by NAVN
+The project was developed by Albert, Iver, Mikkel, og Oliver

 ## Sources